 Not all parrots have the same level of intelligence.
 Many factors come into play, such as:

-Female parrots are known to speak less than male parrots.
-Larger birds (with bigger brains) are known to be the cleverest types of parrots.
+Female parrots speak less than male parrots.
+Larger birds (with bigger brains) are known to be the cleverest parrots.
 Here’s a list of the smartest parrot species by intelligence: